hodgesr2/Pan-Collagan-Ovarian-Cancer-Study-from-TCGA/README.txt

 6. Load Pan-Collagen Gene Survival Analysis in Ovarian Cancer.RMD in R and load CleanedOVData.CSV and run.

-7. If you would like to see the HTML file for finished analysis then open the HTML file.
+7. If you would like to see the HTML file for finished analysis then open the HTML file, Pan-Collagen-Gene-Survival-Analysis-in-Ovarian-Cancer.html.

 NOTE: Packages Required in R for viewing.